X

 Priyankar Biswas

-So, so is there some plans for liquids as well?
-Is vising like ship to ship bunkering or something of that?
+So is there some plans for liquids as well in Vizhinjam?
+Like ship-to-ship bunkering or something of that sorts?

 Priyankar Biswas

 Sir, very helpful.
-What I was trying to actually understand like when you are doing this large expansion of Visingam and you have a plan for 36,000 crores EBITDA in FY29.
-So is, is this asset contributing handsomely to that from this expansion?
+What I was trying to actually understand, like, when you are doing this large expansion of Vizhinjam and you have a plan for INR36,000 crores EBITDA in FY29.
+So is this asset contributing handsomely to that from this expansion?

 Ashwani Gupta

-No, this expansion, you know it will, it will have.
-We will see the basic port already exists, right?
-We already have a 800 meter berth.
+No, this expansion, it will have — see, the basic port already exists, right?
+We already have a 800-meter berth.
 So we will keep on building up.
 It is not that we will increase the volume in 2028 only.
-I think we will be doing an incremental ramp up of, of our, of our Volume and this EBITDA which we have declared that we will be doing by FY29 includes all the ports which we have, includes a ramp up and includes the existing business.
-So it’s not a new decision which we took which is going to impact the ebitda.
+I think we will be doing an incremental ramp-up of our volume.
+And this EBITDA, which we have declared that we will be doing by FY29 includes all the ports which we have, includes the ramp up, and includes the existing business.
+So it’s not a new decision which we took which is going to impact the EBITDA.
+It is all included in our business plan, right?

-And just to add to it actually as I mentioned this project will only be completed by FY29 and 36,000 crores you’re talking about is for FY29.
-So it will be very very small contribution to that estimate.
-It will, it is being built based on the market’s growth and you know sort of our company’s growth going forward.
+And just to add to it, actually, as I mentioned, this project will only be completed by FY29 and INR36,000 crores you’re talking about is for FY29.
+So it will be very, very small contribution to that estimate.
+It will — it is being built based on the market’s growth and sort of our company’s growth going forward.

 Priyankar Biswas

-And that’s very clear and just if I can squeeze just last one in since NQXT would be included from the next quarter.
-So can you give us some idea like how should the balance sheet be essentially looking like when we close the year like FY26 and how should we look at let’s say a little bit ahead.
+That’s very clear.
+And just if I can squeeze just last one in.
+Since NQXT would be included from the next quarter, so can you give us some idea, like how should the balance sheet be essentially looking like when we close the year, like FY26?
+And how should we look at, let’s say, a little bit ahead?

-So I think in the page number I’m trying to remember but basically the total debt, net debt of Australia is about 4,800 crores as of December2025.
+So I think in the Page Number — I’m trying to remember, but basically the total debt, net debt of Australia is about INR4,800 crores as of December 2025.

 Priyankar Biswas

 Okay.
-Okay sir, we’ll come back into the queue.
+Okay, sir.
+I’ll come back into the queue.

 Parash Jain

-Hi Ashwini and Muthu.
+Yeah.
+Hi, Ashwani and Muthu.
 I have two questions.
-First of all if you can talk about your 2030 target of 1 billion ton will it be entirely or largely fulfilled by the ongoing expansion in half a dozen port that you mentioned in your presentation and so on and so forth.
+First of all, if you can talk about your 2030 target of 1 billion ton, will it be entirely or largely fulfilled by the ongoing expansion in half a dozen ports that you mentioned in your presentation in Vizhinjam and so on and so forth?
 That’s question number one.
-And if not then will the target will be in India or in overseas?
-The second question is with respect to Vision Drum, do you need like do we have an entire ecosystem in place to handle your target capacity in terms of evacuation in terms of cargo if you can share any color and also the pricing difference between Vizingham and Colombo.
+And if not, then will that acquisition target will be in India or in overseas?
+The second question is with respect to Vizhinjam.
+Do you need — like, do we have an entire ecosystem in place to handle your target capacity in terms of evacuation, in terms of cargo, if you can share any color, and also the pricing difference between Vizhinjam and Colombo?

 Parash Jain

-Also the reason talk about the pricing of transit when cargo versus Colombo, for instance.
+I’m sorry, sir, if you can talk about the pricing of transshipment cargo versus Colombo, for instance?

 Ashwani Gupta

-Sorry, your what?
-Yeah, yeah, see, you know, pricing is always the consequence of supply and demand.
-So Colombo is short of capacity and I’m pretty sure that in a coming three to four years, Colombo will be struggling for the capacity.
-We have the capacity and in addition to the capacity we would be also offering the EXIM very, very, very, very very soon.
-So vision jump anyhow as an overall port will keep its competitiveness and we will, we will fight with the competition accordingly.
-So far in last since we started, absolutely.
-We have no pricing pressure because of that because we are driving the business by the services we give to the shipping lines not only in Beijing imports but everywhere in the world including Colombo.
+Yeah.
+See, pricing is always the consequence of supply and demand.
+So Colombo is short of capacity.
+And I’m pretty sure that in coming three to four years, Colombo will be struggling for the capacity.
+We have the capacity.
+And in addition to the capacity, we would be also offering the EXIM very soon.
+So Vizhinjam anyhow, as an overall port, will keep its competitiveness and we will fight with the competition accordingly.
+So far in last — since we started, absolutely we have no pricing pressure, because of that, because we are driving the business by the services we give to the shipping lines.
+Not only in Vizhinjam port, but everywhere in the world, including Colombo.

 Parash Jain